Smiling woman standing indoors with wooden panels in the background.

 Carmen’s return has brought her professional success, along with the chance to give back to the Filipino community in a meaningful way through various corporate social responsibility programs at Booth & Partners.

-“I’m proud to be able to come home and create something that employs Filipinos as well as give back through local organisations to help communities.
+“I’m proud to be able to come home and create something that employs Filipinos as well as give back through local organizations to help communities.
 I am grateful for the opportunity to contribute to positive changes in the country that has given so much to my family and me.”

 Her final advice for returnees?
 Come back, there are opportunities here.